rugglcon/pydolist/README.md

 * Connor Ruggles

 ## License
-This project is licensed under the GNU GPLv3 - see LICENSE.md for details.
+This project is licensed under the GNU GPLv3.0 OR ANY LATER VERSION - see LICENSE.md for details.